tidley/devgrants/open-grant-proposals/open-proposal-distributed-automotive-development.md

 ## Maintenance and Upgrade Plans

 Specify your team's long-term plans to maintain this software and upgrade it over time.

+1. Hardware boxes to plug-and-play devices into network allowing non-computer controlled instruments to interface with the network.
+This would include features to convert analogue data to digital data where necessary.
+Such a box would have to consider:
+   - Interface (analogue, ethernet, serial)
+   - If analogue:
+     - Baud rate
+     - Triggers
+   - If digital:
+     - Data format

+---

 # Team